 |“I hear you, but that’s not something we’ll discuss on this call.
 We’ll pick it up later in the major incident review”

 |You’re on a major incident bridge, and someone is kicking off at a member of your team.

 |Intervene quickly and go in hard.
 Disconnect or mute them if necessary, but no one deserves to be treated aggressively or be shouted at.
 You could try the “actually, we’re focusing on x” script as above, but if someone is kicking off that much, they shouldn’t be on the call.

 Tip 9: Practice makes perfect

-Build major incidents into your training material.
+Build major incident management into your training material.
 Have run books so that every person on your service desk knows how to handle a major incident and can respond correctly if they’re the person that takes the call.
-Have checklists and lots of example scenarios so dealing with major incidents becomes second nature for your people, which in turn will take some of the stress and anxiety out of them.
+Have checklists and lots of example scenarios so dealing with a major incident becomes second nature for your people, which in turn will take some of the stress and anxiety out of them.